Funding Priority: Faculty

 A named faculty position, endowed in perpetuity, is the highest honor a faculty member can receive from an institution.
 Such an appointment validates their work, lifts them to new levels of renown, and extends their influence throughout the university and beyond.

 In the academic world, the demand for top talent is fierce.
 Incoming professors often cite endowed positions as the principal reason for joining an institution’s faculty.
 Penn Engineering must have endowed positions available to recruit and retain faculty of the highest quality.

 Named faculty positions carry their established name in perpetuity.
 Every faculty member who receives this honor — whether it be 10, 25, or 50 years from now — will use this title.
-Gifts are payable over five years and opportunities to endow a named faculty position are available at the senior, associate, and junior level.
+Gifts are payable over five years and opportunities to endow a named faculty position are available at the senior, assistant, and junior level.